dji-sdk/Onboard-SDK-Doc/source/sensor-integration-guides/velodyne/readme.md

 `./onboardsdk/thirdparty/velodyne_vlp16puck_lite_API_example/lidar_APIs_LIB/src`.

-Note that "wrapper.h" is only header file for the outside world for integration.
+Note that "wrapper.h" is only the header file for the outside world for integration.
 The API provides a UDP driver and data logging with LAS/PCAP files for integration with OES for the drone.

 #### Example for LiDAR with M100
 The example software is located in: